 How Breast Augmentation Is Performed

-Your breast augmentation procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals where Dr. Ruff operates.
-Dr. Ruff and his staff are dedicated to ensuring your complete comfort during and after the procedure.
+Your breast augmentation procedure will be performed in our state-of-the-art surgical suite or at one of the area hospitals where our surgeons operates.
+Dr. Ruff, Dr. Ramineni, Dr. Hannan and Dr Patrick and their staff are dedicated to ensuring your complete comfort during and after the procedure.
 The surgery generally takes 1 to 2 hours to complete.
 It is performed under general anesthesia.

-The doctor makes a small incision in each breast area in order to insert the implants.
+The surgeon makes a small incision in each breast area in order to insert the implants.
 Your individual anatomy determines the best place for incisions.
-Dr. Ruff makes every effort to place the incision in a way that minimizes any resulting scars.
+Your surgeon will make every effort to place the incision in a way that minimizes any resulting scars.

-Once the incision is made, Dr. Ruff lifts the breast tissue and skin to create a pocket to hold the implant.
+Once the incision is made, your surgeon lifts the breast tissue and skin to create a pocket to hold the implant.
 The pocket will be either directly behind your breast tissue or beneath your chest wall muscle.
 Either silicone or saline implants will be centered beneath the nipple.
-He may use an innovative device called the Keller Funnel™ to insert the implants.
-This device, which looks much like a pastry bag, enables him to minimize the incision size and insert the implants without touching them or using force.
-Dr. Ruff may inject a local numbing medication called EXPAREL® into the surgical areas to provide pain relief after surgery for approximately 72 hours.
+They may use an innovative device called the Keller Funnel™ to insert the implants.
+This device, which looks much like a pastry bag, enables them to minimize the incision size and insert the implants without touching them or using force.
+Your surgeon may inject a local numbing medication called EXPAREL® into the surgical areas to provide pain relief after surgery for approximately 72 hours.
 The incisions are closed and may be taped to add support.
 A special surgical bra placed over the breasts keeps them in the best position for healing.

 Fat Transfer Breast Augmentation

 An increasingly popular option for breast enhancement is using fat taken from other areas of the body to enlarge the breasts.
-Dr. Ruff's expertise in this fat transfer technique offers his patients a soft, natural alternative to breast implants.
+Our Board Certified Plastic Surgeons expertise in this fat transfer technique offers their patients a soft, natural alternative to breast implants.

 The procedure, sometimes called fat grafting, is a 3-step process completed during a single operation that takes up to 2 hours.
 Fat transfer breast augmentation includes: